Epiconcept-Paris/vaccinationimpact/README.md

 ## Example

-Some toy data is included in the package to illustrate the usage of the package.
+We use some toy data to illustrate the usage of the package: weekly coverage, incidence and vaccine effectiveness are provided in the package.

 ``` r